affaau/mytelegrambot_openai/README.md

 And you need to firstly create a telegram bot too.
 Easily found the knnow how from Internet.

 This code is running by Python 3.9.
 Please install following libraries:<br>
-Install python-telegram-bot v20.0<br>
+- python-telegram-bot v20.0<br>
-Install openai
+- openai

 Modify my code with your personall KEY.